GabrielMarchiori/exercicosPraticos/README.md

 # exercicosPraticos

-Exercicios fora das plataformas online que o professor Nelio Alves passa.
+Exercicios praticos do curso do Nelio Alves no Udemy